-For labels, the hazard symbols, signal words and hazard statements have all been standardized and assigned to each of the hazard categories.
-These standardized elements should not be subject to variation, and should appear on the GHS label as indicated in the Chapters for each hazard class in this document.
-For safety data sheets, the chapter Hazard communication: Safety Data Sheets (Chapter 1.5) provides a standardized format for the presentation of information.
-Although precautionary statements have not been fully harmonized in the current GHS, Annex 3 of this document provides guidance to aid in the selection of appropriate statements.
-Additional work to achieve greater standardization in this area may be undertaken in the future, once countries have gained experience with the system.
+18. For labels, the hazard symbols, signal words and hazard statements have all been standardised and assigned to each of the hazard categories.
+These standardised elements should not be subject to variation, and should appear on the GHS label as indicated in the Chapters for each hazard class in this document.
+For safety data sheets, the chapter Hazard Communication: Safety Data Sheets (Chapter 1.41.5) provides a standardised format for the presentation of information.
+Whilst precautionary information was considered for standardisation, there was insufficient time to develop detailed proposals.
+However, there are examples of precautionary statements and pictograms in Annex 4-3 and it remains a goal to develop them into fully standardised label elements.